MeghaCoda/ToDoApp-FE-Challenge/README.md

 Icons pulled from www.svgrepo.com

-## Available Scripts
+## Getting Started

-In the project directory, you can run:
+In order for this application to run properly, you need to have a valid API_KEY value stored in your .env file

 ### `npm start`